Home Office Deduction: Simplified vs. Regular Method

 If you own your home, you can depreciate the business portion over 39 years.
 The depreciable basis is the lower of the home's fair market value or its adjusted basis (purchase price plus improvements), minus the value of the land.

-Important: When you sell your home, you must recapture the depreciation you claimed (or could have claimed) and pay tax on that amount.
+Important: When you sell your home, you must recapture the depreciation you claimed (or could have claimed) and pay tax on that amount at a 25% rate.
 This is one reason some business owners choose the simplified method.
+However, if you have claimed $5,000 in depreciation over several years, the recapture tax would be $1,250 -- compare that to the total deductions you received over those years to decide if it was worthwhile.

 Which Method Should You Choose